slinkstep/ag-backend-technical-test/README.md

     - **Service Stabilization** : Waits for the ECS service to stabilize, confirming that the new version is running successfully.

+    - **API GATEWAY Update** : Updated the API GATEWAY to point to the lates version of the task running in the ECS service.

 # LOCAL VERSION

 ## Prerequisites